egoist/node-vs-deno/README.md

 For example, in Node.js you use `require('child_process').spawn` to start a subprocess, in Deno you can use `Deno.run` instead.

+For list of all available features go to [Deno API Reference](https://deno.land/typedoc/)

 ## Check if it's running in Deno

 Due to the fact that Deno exposes its specific features on `Deno` namespace, you can use it to determine if your program is running in Deno: